Elvis: 2nd to None: Promotion

 To promote the album in the United Kingdom, a compilation album titled Before Anyone Did Anything, Elvis Did Everything was released as a free covermount album in the British newspaper Daily Mail.

-The album contains a blue cover quite similar to that of 2nd to None and ELV1S and ten songs, although not all of these are from 2nd to None, as some are from 30 #1 Hits and various other releases like the Close Up box set.
+The album has a blue cover quite similar to that of 30 #1 Hits and the European release of 2nd to None.
+It features ten songs from those two albums and other releases such as the Close Up box set.